henn1001/QSDL/README.md

 ## Overview

 The QSDL Generator allows a domain model based approach to generate OpenAPI and GraphQL specifications.
-The Language is mainly inspired by GraphQL with minor modifications to accommodate OpenAPI and sensible QoL features.
+The Language is inspired by GraphQL with minor modifications to accommodate OpenAPI and sensible QoL features.

-Internally QSDL leverages mainly [textX](https://github.com/textX/textX) for describing the meta-language and [Jinja2](https://github.com/pallets/jinja) as template generator.
+Internally QSDL leverages [textX](https://github.com/textX/textX) for describing the meta-language and [Jinja2](https://github.com/pallets/jinja) as template generator.

 Currently the following generators are available: